MicrosoftDocs/power-platform/power-virtual-agents/advanced-flow.md

 ## Optionally move a flow from Default Solution to another solution

-To be available to the bots, flows must be stored in a solution in Power Automate.
-If you do not want to use **Default Solution** for this purpose, you can move your flows to another solution.
+To be available to your bots, flows must be stored in a solution in Power Automate.
+If you do not want to use the **Default Solution** for this purpose, you can move your flows to another solution.

 **Move flow to new or existing solution:**